2017 China bolide

-On October 4, 2017 around 8:07 PM local time, an extremely bright meteoroid fell over the northern Yunnan province of China, reaching maximum brightness roughly 37 km above the ground.
+On October 4, 2017 around 8:07 p.m. local time, an extremely bright meteoroid fell over the northern Yunnan province of China, reaching maximum brightness roughly 37 km above the ground.
 The 8-second superbolide was widely recorded, as it fell in the late evening on the Mid-Autumn Festival, a fairly popular festival in China.

 Overview

-Based on its incoming velocity of 14.6 km/s and energy, the original asteroid was likely between 2.2 and 3.6 m across, slightly smaller than the 2015 Thailand bolide, which fell about 2 years previously, several hundred miles to the south.
+Based on its incoming velocity of 14.6 km/s and energy, the original asteroid was likely between 2.2 and 3.6 m across, slightly smaller than the 2015 Thailand bolide, which fell about two years previously, several hundred miles to the south.

-This is the largest recorded meteor to fall over China since the 2000 bolide, which radiated about 262 GJ of energy compared to the 2017 event's 192 GJ.
-While it was only the 5th most energetic impact event of 2017, it was the largest one to occur over land, and a populated area no less.
+This is the largest-recorded meteor to fall over China since the 2000 bolide, which radiated about 262 GJ of energy compared to the 2017 event's 192 GJ.
+While it was only the fifth-most-energetic impact event of 2017, it was the largest one to occur over land, and a populated area no less.